 How Do I Get Paid?

 Pay rates for FWS jobs will be the current federal minimum wage.
-Your department will complete a monthly TIME CARD, available from the Financial Aid Office, and have it submitted to the Employment Counselor by the time specified.
-Your Time Card must be completed properly and must include your signature and the Department Head's signature.
+Your department will complete a monthly TIME SHEET, available from the Financial Aid Office, and have it submitted to the Employment Counselor by the time specified.
+Your Time SHEET must be completed properly and must include your signature and the Department Head's signature.
 Your paycheck will be available for pick-up at the cashier's window.
 You will receive your check on the 10th of each month following the end of each pay period.

 What Are My Responsibilities?

 Take your job seriously.
 This is a real job and an important one.
 You are now a part of the department or area where you are working.

 Coordinate your work hours with your supervisor, remembering both the needs of the department and your own class schedule.

 Be dependable.
 You must report to work on time and always CALL if it is necessary for you to be late or absent.

 Dress appropriately for your work location.
 Check with your supervisor on appropriate dress if you are not sure.